-- SDVO Support - SDVO ports in either single/single-combined or dual operation modes supported - 3x3 Built In full panel scalar - 180 degree Hardware screen rotation - Multiplexed Digital Display Channels (Supported with ADD2 Card) - Two channels multiplexed with PCI Express Graphics port - 270 MHz dot clock on each 12-bit interface - Supports flat panels up to 2048x1536 @ 60 Hz or digital CRT/HDTV at 1920x1080 @ 85 Hz - Supports Hot-Plug and Display - Supports TMDS transmitters or TV-out encoders - ADD2 card uses PCI Express Graphics x16 connector
+- SDVO Support

+- SDVO ports in either single modes supported

+- 3x3 Built In full panel scalar

+- 180 degree Hardware screen rotation

+- Multiplexed Digital Display Channels (Supported with ADD2/MEC)

+- Two channels multiplexed with PCI Express Graphics port

+- 270 MHz dot clock on each 12-bit interface

+- Supports flat panels up to 2048 x 1536 @ 60 Hz or digital CRT/HDTV at 1920 x1080 @ 85 Hz

+- Supports Hot-Plug and Display

+- Supports TMDS transmitters or TV-out encoders

+- ADD2/Media Expansion card utilizes PCI Express Graphics x16 connector

 - Analog Display Support

 - 400 MHz Integrated 24-bit RAMDAC

 - Up to 2048x1536 @ 75 Hz refresh

 - Hardware Color Cursor Support

 - DDC2B Compliant Interface

+- Dual Independent Display options with digital display

-1.3.7 (G)MCH Clocking
+1.3.7 GMCH Clocking

-- Differential Host clock of 133/200 MHz (HCLKP/HCLKN).
-This clock supports FSB transfer rates of 533/800 MT/s.
-The Host PLL generates 2x, 4x, and 8x versions of the host clock for internal optimizations. - Chipset core clock synchronized to host clock. - Internal and External Memory clocks of 266, 333 and 400 MHz generated from one of two (G)MCH PLLs that use the Host clock as a reference.
-These clocks Include 2x and 4x for internal optimizations. - The PCI Express PLL of 100 MHz Serial Reference Clock (GCLKP/GCLKN) generates the PCI Express core clock of 250 MHz. - Display timings are generated from display PLLs that use a 96 MHz differential non-spread spectrum clock as a reference.
-Display PLLs can also use the SDVO_TVCLKIN[+/-] from an SDVO device as a reference (82946GZ GMCH only). - All of the above clocks are capable of tolerating Spread Spectrum clocking as defined in the Clock Generator specification. - Host, Memory, and PCI Express Graphics PLLs and all associated internal clocks are disabled until PWROK is asserted.
+- Differential Host clock of 200/266/333 MHz (HCLKP/HCLKN).
+These frequencies Support transfer rates of 800/1066/1333 MT/s.
+The Host PLL generates 2x, 4x, and 8x versions of the host clock for internal optimizations. - Chipset core clock synchronized to host clock - Internal and External Memory clocks of 266, 333 and 400 MHz generated from one of two GMCH PLLs that use the Host clock as a reference.
+Includes 2x and 4x for internal optimizations. - The PCI Express PLL of 100 MHz Serial Reference Clock (GCLKP/GCLKN) generates the PCI Express core clock of 250 MHz - Display timings are generated from display PLLs that use a 96 MHz differential non-spread spectrum clock as a reference.
+Display PLLs can also use the SDVO_TVCLKIN[+/-] from an SDVO device as a reference. - All of the above clocks are capable of tolerating Spread Spectrum clocking as defined in the Clock Generator specification. - Host, Memory, and PCI Express Graphics PLLs and all associated internal clocks are disabled until PWROK is asserted.